Scales lifts 2021 profit, sees higher costs ahead

 There was also an ongoing shortage of labour within the agribusiness sector.

-Scales reconfirmed its forecast for 2022 of EBITDA in a range of $62.0m to $67.0m.
+Scales reconfirmed its forecast for 2022 of ebitda in a range of $62.0m to $67.0m.

 Chair Tim Goodacre said Scales' diversified agribusiness strategy had underpinned record revenue and record underlying net profit, notwithstanding the effect of Covid-19 on global and domestic markets.